kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 The OIDC token issued by GitHub's OIDC identity provider contains several claims that are crucial for the `oci-image-builder` pipeline.
 These claims are used to identify the workflow triggering the build pipeline and to clone the appropriate version of the source code.
-This is essential for slc-29 compliance, as it ensures that the exact version of the code that was tested in the PR or for which the push was merged is built.
+This is essential for SLC-29 compliance, as it ensures that the exact version of the code that was tested in the PR or for which the push was merged is built.

-The validity and integrity of OIDC token must be validated in `oci-image-builder` pipeline and fail pipeline execution if validation fails.
+The validity and integrity of the OIDC token must be validated in the `oci-image-builder` pipeline and fail the pipeline execution if validation fails.
-Because OIDC token uses `JWT` format, it can be validated with a standard validation process against GitHub OIDC identity provider.
+Because the OIDC token uses the `JWT` format, it can be validated with a standard validation process against GitHub's OIDC identity provider.

 ### Workflow Identification Claims